HawgBeat - 4-star Jalen Shelley officially signs with Arkansas

 4-star Jalen Shelley officially signs with Arkansas

-It's official, Jalen Shelley is part of Arkansas basketball 2024 recruiting class as he sent in his National Letter of Intent on Wednesday, which was the first day of the early signing period.
+Four-star Jalen Shelley is officially part of Arkansas basketball's 2024 recruiting class, as he signed his National Letter of Intent on Wednesday, which was the first day of the early signing period.

 Shelley was once ranked as high as No. 35, but is currently slotted at No. 46 by Rivals.
 He's part of a Razorbacks recruiting class that ranks No. 18 overall in the country.